wstlabs/animal-husbandry-perl6/README.md

 ### Anomolies ###

 The strategy has some weird corner cases where it can behave sub-optimally if you aren't very careful about how you do your selections of equivalent trades.
 One of these concerns the phenomenon of inadvertent cyclical trades:  e.g. ```{ s => r6 }``` on one round, and then ```{ r6 => s }``` on the very next round.
-I first tried enabling the latter step an optimization, only to discover that it quite often would cycle between those two trades, and never look for higher-ranking animals.
-So for the time being, the fix is simply to disable the latter half of the loop, and the performance seems to revert back to it's normal, lackadaisical / barely-efficient state.
+I first tried enabling the latter step an optimization, only to discover that it quite often would cycle between those two trades, and avoid lookng for higher-ranking animals for several rounds.
+So for the time being, the fix is simply to disable the latter half of the loop, and the performance seems to revert back to it's normal, barely-efficient state.

+Another odd thing that emerged from initial tests of the strategy was its poor performance in 2-player contest.
+It's suspected that in this configuration, the strategy is actually too conservative, i.e. hoarding too many dogs and forgoing breeding, which (paradoxically) leads to a dearth in bidding resources once the dogs it has are inevitably eaten, so it can't resupply with new ones.

 ## Usage ##

+The strategy is of course designed do be fully compatible with the original ```farm.pl``` script from the programming challenge, so it will run under that script in the usual way.

-Once you've cloned the dist, sample usage (from the top dir of the dist) goes like this -- in this example, for a 2-player game of the Naive strategy against itself:
+As to running the native game harness:  Once you've cloned the dist, sample usage (from the top dir of the dist) goes like this -- in this example, for a 2-player game of the Naive strategy against itself:

 ```
     perl6 -Ilib demos/play.pl ai 1 Naive Naive